katharostech/arsenal/docs/arsenal_book/src/getting-started.md

 ## Installing

 Arsenal is made up of a completely self-contained Blender plugin.
-Before you can use it you must install [Blender 2.80 Beta](https://builder.blender.org/download/).
-After installing Blender you can download the latest version of Arsenal from [GitHub](https://github.com/katharostech/arsenal/releases).
+Before you can use it you must install [Blender 2.80 Beta][blender28].
+After installing Blender you can download the latest version of Arsenal from [GitHub][releases].
 We have builds of Arsenal for 64bit Windows, Mac, and Linux platforms.

 Once you have downloaded Arsenal, start up Blender and open the user preferences.